tipishev/python_debugging_workshop/README.md

 – Unknown

 Now, when we run `play.py` we are greeted by the Pdb prompt.
-Debugger becomes our Dungeon Master, stops the program right after the breakpoint and politely asks us what to do next.
+Pdb becomes our Dungeon Master, stops the program on the line after the breakpoint and politely asks us what to do next.

 First of all, we can just `quit` the debugger with `q`

 _do that_

-or tell it to `continue` with `c`
+or tell it to `continue` running towards the error with `c`

 _do that_

-and inevitably crash with the same error as before.

-Or we can look around us, with `l`, the full command, however, is not `look` but `list`.
+Or we can look around us, with `l`, which stands not for `look` as in text adventures but for `list`.

-The real fun begins when we learn to navigate our code dungeon.
+The real fun begins when we start navigating our code dungeon.

 There are 2 types of movement:

-* horizontal – within a single function
+* horizontal – within a single function or frame
 * vertical – up and down the call stack

-Let's have an overview of moving within a single function:
+Let's look at moving within a single function:

 ![Next](/images/walking/1_next.png)

 The first command is called `next`, it simply takes us to the next line.
 Here and in following examples, blue shows the position before the command, the orange – the position after.
-So, if we were on line 42 and typed next, we are taken to line 43.
+So, typing `next` on line 42 takes us to line 43.

 ![Next on call](/images/walking/2_on_fun.png)

-If we are on a line that makes a function call, we have 2 choices.
+If we are on a line with a function call, we have 2 choices.

 ![On fun next](/images/walking/3_on_fun_next.png)

-We can choose `next` and the nested function runs behind the scenes and we continue to line 45.
-Think of next: "stay local and avoid any foreign functions"
+We can choose `next` and the nested function executes behind the scenes and we continue to line 45.
+Think of `next` as "stay local and avoid any foreign functions".

 ![On fun step](/images/walking/4_on_fun_step.png)